Tips for better Youtube explainer video rankingsby russlaw | June 24, 2015 | General

 YouTube has exploded and we have all watched it happen right in front of our eyes.
 It has over a billion users a day, and the importance of improving user attention and to make your videos rank better on Youtube is paramount.
-With accessible software like Videoscribe, everyone can create an effective whiteboard animation for themselves.
+With accessible software like Videoscribe, everyone can create an effective explainer video to describe their business or service in a fun and interesting way.

-Video file nameNever overlook the file name of your whiteboard animation.
+Video file nameNever overlook the file name of your explainer video.
 This is used when attempting to categorise the content, so choose a video title filename that does target your keywords.

 Meta tagsYoutube’s robots and spiders use these tags to interpret a video’s content.
 This is thought to be a major factor in deciding the positions a video can accomplish in Youtube.
 Whenever you upload a video to Youtube you can label it with your own targeted keywords.
 6-8 labels are thought to be the perfect amount.
 Take a look around for the most popular tags that your competition are using and try to learn from them.